DCC-EX Simple Throttle

 Providing a roster of locomotives has been configured in the connected EX-CommandStation, selecting one from the menu will allow you to control it.

-Once selected, the Operate loco screen will be displayed.
+Once selected, the Throttle screen will be displayed.

 While on this screen, rotating the rotary encoder will increase or decrease the locomotive speed.